York is marking the 100 year anniversary of the end of World War I.

 - a commitment to learn the lessons of the past to help build peace in the future

 Programme of WW1 Commemoration events in York

-We've produced a programme of events to showcase the city’s contribution in marking this commemorative occasion.
+The WW1 Commemorations programmes of events showcase the city’s contribution in commemorating this occasion:

-Local people, community groups, venues, parish councils, are getting involved by:
+Local people, community groups and parish councils, are getting involved by:

 - hosting events

 - providing free resources for others

 The 'King's Book of Heroes: Remembering York's Fallen' contains the names of 1,452 men and women from York who lost their lives as a result of the First World War.
 The book was compiled by prominent York citizens after the war as an act of remembrance.